luco2018/Intel-HPC-Container/containers/namd/README.md

 NAMD is distributed free of charge with source code.
 You can build NAMD yourself or download binaries for a wide variety of platforms.

-Below are the details of how to get and run NAMD container for best performance on Intel Xeon processor E5 family for single and cluster nodes.
+Below are the details of how to get and run NAMD container for best performance on Intel® Xeon® Gold family for single and cluster nodes.

 ***